enketo/blog/_posts/2015-05-19-install-enketo.md

 ---

-This post describes how to setup a secure _production server_ running Enketo for use with e.g. ODK Aggregate or KoBoCAT on [DigitalOcean](https://m.do.co/c/9e43ccb8961a).
+This post describes how to setup a secure _production server_ running Enketo for use with e.g. ODK Aggregate or KoboCAT on [DigitalOcean](https://m.do.co/c/9e43ccb8961a).
 It will be updated continuously to use the latest tools and recommended practices.
 Use the [forum](https://groups.google.com/forum/#!topic/enketo-users/XiTgHFll_nE) to discuss any issues or suggestions for improvement, or if you'd like to expand it with instructions for other hosting providers.

 ![Enketo Webform](../files/2015/05/webform.png "Enketo Webform")